I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-We planted our bare sapling in late October; the 30th, actually - it had not a leaf or sign of a leaf and when we removed it from the pot, the earth fell off.
+We planted our bare sapling in late October.
+No leaves and when we removed it from the pot, all the soil fell off.

-We extended the existing bed as the tree had some lovely -shaped overhanging branches that would have been damaged by our non-gardener-lawn-cutter.
-A bigger bed, of course, means more plants !
+We extended the existing bed so the new tree's overhanging branches wouldn't be damaged by our non-gardener-lawn-cutter.

-Yikes, no leaves mean no photosynthesis for winter strength or any other kind of strength.
+Yikes, no leaves mean no photosynthesis for any kind of strength.

 That day, in the lawn, I found a four-leafed clover.

-I encased it in plastic and hung it by a ribbon from one of the branches.
+I sealed it in plastic and hung it from one of the branches.
 If you look hard, you can barely see it between the lady and the blue pot on a top branch...

-A week later, on June 20, I added two more handfuls of SRC and watered as usual.
-We were on our local Master Gardener Anniversary garden tour on June 23 and wanted the garden to look its best.
+A week later, on June 20, we were on our local Master Gardener garden tour and I wanted the garden to look its best.

 I trimmed off the furthest ends of each branch where there was no sign of a bud (even though most say not to prune a tree its first year).
-However, vanity made me wait until the tour was over.
+However, vanity did make me wait until the tour was over.

 And by July 2, look at the difference below!
 Real leaves !!

 NOTE: I have since learned that experts say not to prune a tree its first year, except for crossing, diseased or dead branches.
 It is too stressful.
-And perhaps, coupled with pushing the zone... did I slow its growth?
+And perhaps, coupled with pushing the zone...
+I may have slowed its growth.

 August 3 - just a week later and look at the growth - it's almost double.

-Look at that glorious colour! and those heart-shaped leaves...I was thrilled and of course, believe in miracles (still) and maybe the SRC?
+Look at that glorious colour! and those heart-shaped leaves...I was thrilled and of course, believe in miracles.

 It is protected from the west wind and it gets morning sun till midday and over head until 2 or 2:30 pm.
-With good soil, compost and water and a large chunk of faith, it should thrive.
+With good soil, compost and water and a large chunk of faith, it will keep thriving.

-Here it is in late September.... its leaves intact and a few more for show.
+Here it is in late September that first year.... its leaves intact.

 Spring has arrived once again.... and